Mashkus/bookbot/README.md

 # bookbot
+BookBot is my first project!
-a guided boot.dev project to create a bookbot
+It is a guided boot.dev project to create something fitting my challenge level